hantsy/quarkus-sandbox/02-spring.md

 ## Generate a Quarkus project skeleton

+ Similarly, open your browser and navigate to  [ Starting Coding](https://code. quarkus.io) page.

- Similarly, go to https://code. quarkus.io, search **spring**  in the *Extensions* text box.
+1. search **spring**  in the *Extensions* text box.

 ![spring init](./spring-init.png)

-Select all *Spring* related extensions, and customize the value of **group** and  **artifactId** fields as you like.
-Hit the red **Generate your application** button or use the key combination **ALT+ENTER**  to produce the project skeleton into an archive for downloading.
+2. Select all *Spring* related extensions, and customize the value of **group** and  **artifactId** fields as you like.
+3. Hit the red **Generate your application** button or use the key combination **ALT+ENTER**  to produce the project skeleton into an archive for downloading.

-Download the archive file, and extract content into your disc, and import them into your  favorite IDE.
+4. Download the archive file, and extract content into your disc, and import them into your  favorite IDE.

+Next, we'll add some codes to experience the Spring related extensions.

 ##  Enabling JPA Support

-First of all, you need to configure your `DataSource` in this project.
+First of all, you need to configure a  `DataSource`  for the application.

 ```properties
 # configure your datasource